 - Remove from oven and allow to cool a little on the tray for 10 minutes to harden and firm up slightly.

 - Carefully remove from tray and transfer to a wire rack to cool completely.
-Be careful lifting them off the tray as the caramel around the edges will be hot.
+Be careful lifting them off the tray as they will be hot.
 Use a spatula to help you.

-- The florentines will be quite soft but will firm up once they cool.
+- The florentines will be quite soft but they’ll firm up once they cool.

-- Dollop a little melted chocolate over the flat base of each florentine and gently spread over with the back of a spoon or butterknife.
+- Dollop a teaspoon of melted chocolate onto the flat bottom base of one florentine and gently spread chocolate too cover the base using the back of a spoon or a butter knife.
 Place back onto wire rack.
-Repeat with remaining biscuits.
+Repeat with remaining florentines.

 - Transfer rack with florentines to the refrigerator so the chocolate can set.
-Or leave them at room temperature to set.
+Or leave them at room temperature until set.